sinclairzx81/typebox/readme.md

 ### Generics

-Generic syntax types can be created
+Generic syntax types can be created using parameterized types.

 ```typescript
 // Generic Syntax Type